Salat al-Istikharah

 Salat al-Istikhaara (صلاة الاستخارة), which translates as Prayer of Seeking Counsel, is a prayer recited by Muslims who seek guidance from God when facing a decision in their life.
 The prayer, known as salah in Arabic, is performed in two units of prayer or raka'ah followed by the supplication of Salat al-Istikhaara.
 It was revealed as a permissible substitute of belomancy and augury, which is haram in Islam, and was common in pre-Islamic Arabia.

+In Quran

+Your Lord creates and chooses whatever He wills—the choice is not theirs.
+Glorified and Exalted is Allah above what they associate ˹with Him˺!